Silent Line: Armored Core: Gameplay

-Story
+Plot

 Following the destruction of the machine-run society of Layered at the hands of a Raven, mankind has slowly begun the process of returning to the surface and repopulating the face of the globe.
 Reconnaissance teams are sent out to search the land, determine what has changed, and seek areas for the returning humanity to go.
 A single region becomes a source of interest as teams lose contact after crossing the region's border, which earns it the moniker "Silent Line".
 A mysterious faction, known as the Artificial Intelligence Office, or AIO, grants the three major corporations, Mirage, Crest, and Kisaragi, with advanced technology to further their goals.

 Like the previous game, the player takes the role of a Raven from a neutral mercenary organization called Global Cortex.
 The player is sent on missions to investigate the Silent Line and the missing teams with the support of their manager, Emma Sears.
 The AIO sends a representative, Sera Cross, to provide intelligence to the player during their missions.

 As the player's investigation continues, the technology given by the AIO allows for the discovery of an autonomous satellite cannon.
 The Mirage Corporation accidentally activates a mechanism that sends out a code that causes the AIO's technology to turn on corporate forces, leading to catastrophic losses.
 The cannon, triggered by the mechanism, begins firing erratically across the planet, forcing the corporations to send a group of Ravens, including the player, to disable the cannon.
 It is revealed that not only was the cannon deliberately avoiding any regions behind the Silent Line, but that the code's origin came from deep within the territory.
 The player is sent to break through the defenses of the Silent Line and discovers a heavily defended fortress.
 Upon destroying the fortress, it is revealed that it was a relay station for an AI of another underground human settlement like Layered.
 This AI, IBIS, manipulated events outside of the Silent Line by masquerading as the AIO and its employees, including Sera.

 The player infiltrates the underground settlement and confronts IBIS.
 After a massive battle, IBIS is defeated and claims that its function is complete.
 Similarly to the defeat of The Controller in the original Layered, the doors of the newly discovered settlement open and allow the residents to return to the surface.

 Release

-Silent Line: Armored Core was initially released in Japan for the Sony PlayStation 2 on January 23, 2003.
-FromSoftware partnered with Agetec for its international versions, releasing a North American version on July 17, 2003 and a European version on July 1, 2005.
+Silent Line: Armored Core was initially released in Japan for the PlayStation 2 on January 23, 2003.
+FromSoftware partnered with Agetec for its international versions, releasing a North American version on July 17, 2003, and a European version on July 1, 2005.